MattCBowman/Locomotive-fundamentals/README.md

 #### Models translation

-Let's create a dummy model with a string field :
+Let's create a dummy model with a string field:

 ![internationalization model](images/internationalization_model.png)

-See the ```localized``` checkbox ?
+See the ```localized``` checkbox?
 It's all it takes to localize a model field !
 You can localize the fields you want, but not necessarily all custom fields.

 Let's create an entry in english, save it, and switch to French, and translate this entry.

-**Notice :
+**Notice:
 LocomotiveCMS indicates which entries are not translated, as it does with pages.
 But unlike pages, a model entry which isn't translated yet will still appears in front.**

 Then we go back to our lambda page and display the dummy models entries.
-Don't forget to update the template in both locales :
+Don't forget to update the template in both locales:

 ```html
 {% for item in contents.dummy %}